rmaicle/smart-ptr-interface/README.md

 # smart-ptr-interface
-Creating smart pointer instances of C++ classes with private constructors.
+Creating smart pointers from private constructors.

 I once ran into a situation where I wanted a class constructor be called only from a friend class and I would not want the constructor to be public.
-Later on, the same scenario finds its way into other classes as well.
+Later on, the same scenario found its way into other classes as well.
-So, I decided I should 'standardize' it's implementation and use.
+So, I decided I should refactor the implementation and make it reusable.
 The result is a tiny header-only solution.

 ##### Class Template Interface and Usage